Under the tutelage of a Bauhaus master, Margaret De Patta trailblazed the American studio jewelry movement with wearable art.

-You can gain perspective on the aesthetics of a certain era by examining the product designs of that time period.
-What better, then, to examine then the widely-ignored but ever-present chair?
+The best way to gain perspective on the aesthetics of a given era is by examining the product designs of the time.
+To that end, what better piece to examine then one of the most widely-ignored but...

 Annually, artists from around the world come to celebrate the creative industries as London awards innovative designers at the London Design Festival.
 Dwell has covered the event for numerous years...